robusta-dev/robusta/docs/installation.rst

         oc whoami --show-token

-    We recommend to use a sealed secret to store the token.
+    We recommend using secrets to store the token.
 Read more about :ref:`Configuration secrets`.